 This is the thread of your history; listening to the Word every day.
-The homily given by Cardinal Parolin at the celebration of the #santegidio50ANNIVERSARY OF THE COMMUNITYsantegidio50
+The homily given by Cardinal Parolin at the celebration of the #santegidio50santegidio50ANNIVERSARY OF THE COMMUNITY HOMILIES

 The text of the homily given by Cardinal Pietro Parolin, Secretary of State of His Holiness at the celebration of the 50th anniversary of the Community of Sant'Egidio.